sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 29
 ### Summary
 I learned what if function does.
 I typed in and it worked.
 It was fun.
+# 2017-03-17
+## LPTHW: Exercise 30
+### Summary
+I typed in bunch of if statements and it worked.
+I think I understood what elif and else does.
+It's kind of simple but still important to know!!